galannp/minimal_clips_maximum_salience/README.md

 5. We build a screenplay-like document that combines the selected visual elements with aligned transcripts.
 6. We summarize the built screenplays.

-By focusing on only a small subset of highly relevant clips, our method preserves critical visual information while drastically reducing computational costs by only using a small ratio of the video in input (e.g. 10%) while achieving strong summarization performance on the [MovieSum](https://huggingface.co/datasets/rohitsaxena/MovieSum) benchmark.
+By focusing on only a small subset of highly relevant clips, our method preserves critical visual information while drastically reducing computational costs by only using a small ratio of the video in input (e.g. 10%) while achieving strong summarization performance on the [MovieSum](https://huggingface.co/datasets/rohitsaxena/MovieSum) benchmark (see [Table](#results-tab)).

 We structure this repository as follows:
 1. [Loading the Data](#loading-the-data)